ceregousa/slate/source/includes/_user_tags.md

 user_id | string | yes | The ID of the user
 value | string | yes | The value of the tag

-<aside class="warning">This endpoint will create a tag for a user for a tag type only if the user doesn't have a tag for that tag type yet.
+<aside class="warning">This endpoint will create a tag for a user only if the user doesn't have a tag for that tag type yet.
 This endpoint can't be used to update tag values.</aside>

 ## Update a user's tag